amandaghassaei/gpu-io/README.md

 [![NPM Downloads](https://img.shields.io/npm/dw/gpu-io)](https://www.npmtrends.com/gpu-io)
 [![License](https://img.shields.io/npm/l/gpu-io)](https://github.com/amandaghassaei/gpu-io/blob/main/LICENSE)

-**A GPU-accelerated computing library for physics simulations, cellular automata, and other mathematical calculations**
+**A GPU-accelerated computing library for physics simulations, image processing, and other mathematical calculations**

 gpu-io is a WebGL library that helps you easily compose shader programs for real-time physics simulations and other computationally demanding tasks.
-This library can be used for a variety of applications, but it is especially useful for grid-based physics simulations and cellular automata, where state is stored in dense scalar/vector fields and iteratively updated by various programs/operators.  gpu-io supports rendering directly to the WebGL canvas and has some built-in features that make interactivity easy.
-This library contains additional utilities for doing general-purpose GPU computations and particle/geometry manipulations via a fragment shader implementation.
+This library can be used for a variety of applications including physics simulations, cellular automata, particle/agent-based simulations, image processing, and general purpose GPU computations.  gpu-io supports rendering directly to the WebGL canvas and has some built-in features that make interactivity easy.
 See [Examples](https://apps.amandaghassaei.com/gpu-io/examples/) for more details.

 Designed for WebGL 2.0 (if available), with fallbacks to support WebGL 1.0 - so it should run on practically any mobile or older browsers.
 WebGPU support is planned in the future.

 ### Motivation

 The main motivation behind gpu-io is to make it easier to compose GPU-accelerated applications without worrying too much about low-level WebGL details.
 This library manages WebGL state, implements shader and program caching, and deals with issues of available WebGL versions or spec inconsistencies across different browsers/hardware.
 It should significantly cut down on the amount of boilerplate code and state management you need to do in your applications.
-At the same time, gpu-io gives you enough low-level control to write extremely efficient programs for demanding simulation applications.
+At the same time, gpu-io gives you enough low-level control to write extremely efficient programs for demanding applications.

 [As of Feb 2022, WebGL2 has now been rolled out to all major platforms](https://www.khronos.org/blog/webgl-2-achieves-pervasive-support-from-all-major-web-browsers) (including mobile Safari and Microsoft Edge) - but even among WebGL2 implementations, there are differences in behavior across browsers (especially mobile).
 Additionally, you may still come across non-WebGL2 enabled browsers in the wild for some time.  gpu-io rigorously checks for these gotchas and uses software polyfills to patch any issues so you don't have to worry about it.  gpu-io will also attempt to automatically [convert your GLSL3 shader code into GLSL1](https://github.com/amandaghassaei/gpu-io/blob/main/docs/GLSL1_Support.md) so that they can run on WebGL1 in a pinch.
 See [tests/README.md](https://github.com/amandaghassaei/gpu-io/tree/main/tests#browser-support) for more information on browser support.